Tri-Cities Education Association for Christian Homeschoolers

 Section I. Quorum

-The quorum for all TEACH membership meetings, whether annual or called, shall be 25% of the membership.
+Additionally, quorum for any membership meeting, whether annual or called, shall be 25% of the membership.

 Section 2.
 Regular Meetings